Follow the latest updates on the Covid-19 pandemic here.

 In Dubai, hotel occupancy is back at 100 per cent of total capacity.

 The facilities are frequently sanitised to ensure the safety of guests.

 Are public parks still open?
 What about gyms?

-Public parks and beaches remain open but, in Abu Dhabi, have been capped to 60 per cent capacity.
+Public parks and beaches remain open but, in Abu Dhabi, have been capped at 50 per cent capacity.

 Gyms in Abu Dhabi have had their capacities reduced to half to ensure visitors are correctly distanced from others.

-In Dubai, gyms and fitness centres have brought in new safety measures in a bid to cut the chance of coronavirus spreading among clients.
-Exercise classes have reduced capacity, equipment has been removed and some managers have made mask-wearing was mandatory, even when undertaking strenuous exercise.
+In Dubai, gyms and fitness centres have brought in safety measures in a bid to cut the chance of coronavirus spreading among clients.
+Exercise classes have reduced capacity, equipment has been removed and some managers have made mask-wearing mandatory, even when doing strenuous exercise.

 Is live entertainment allowed?

 Live entertainment has resumed at restaurants, cafes and shopping malls in Dubai for a trial period of one month, after it had been halted for several months.